Motorbike Diaries – Vol. 17

 Last week I was so zoned out that I didn’t notice the broken glass that I ran over until it was too late – 2 flat tires…yes, 2.
 I pushed my bike to a corner that had a tire tube propped up on it (the Vietnamese symbol for tire fixer nearby) and 10 minutes and 75 cents later the guy had fixed the holes and I was off.

 The most stunning thing is that I know it is my motorbike that I will miss the most out of everything in Vietnam.
-It is the thing that scared me the most and the thing that I loved the most about my time in Vietnam; which goes to show you – I’m completely dysfunctional.
-Learning to ride in Saigon was one of my goals, and even though it took me 5 months to get up the nerve to try and then 2 more weeks to actually take it out of my living room and put the key in the ignition; I conquered the fear, and for that I’m immensely thankful.
+It is the thing that scared me the most and the thing that I loved the most about my time in Vietnam, which goes to show you – I’m completely dysfunctional.
+Learning to ride in Saigon was one of my goals, and even though it took me 5 months to get up the nerve to try and then two more weeks to actually take it out of my living room and put the key in the ignition, I conquered the fear, and for that I’m immensely thankful.

 Video of my taking off on my bike after my flat tire was fixed.

-Follow my motorbike journey from the beginning with the Motorbike Diaries Vol. 1 – Learning How to Drive a Motorbike in Vietnam
+Follow my motorbike journey from the beginning with the Motorbike Diaries Vol. 1 – Learning How to Drive a Motorbike in Vietnam.

 Saigon’s traffic scene is crazy!
 You deserve a round of applause for doing it like the locals.